cornell-zhang/heurigym/README.md

 ### Analysis Scripts

-After running the LLM solver agent, you can use the following scripts to analyze the results:
+After running the LLM solver agent, you can use the following script to analyze the results:

-#### Collect Best Results
+#### Collect Results and Analyze Errors

-The `collect_results.py` script analyzes all solutions and finds the best result for each test case:
+The `collect_results.py` script analyzes all solutions, finds the best results, and performs error analysis:

 ```bash
 python scripts/collect_results.py <llm_solutions_dir> <dataset_path> [--timeout TIMEOUT]